The 2026 Guide to Implementing a Continuous Feedback System at Scale

 Phase 2: Build Your Feedback Architecture and Cadence

 You need a structured cadence that fits into the daily flow of work.
-Feedback should be integrated into tools like Slack or Microsoft Teams so it never feels like an extra task.

 Phase 2: Build Your Feedback Architecture and Cadence